Hradec Králové: Economy

 The largest industrial employers with headquarters in the city are ARROW International, a manufacturer of medical instruments and technology owned by Teleflex, and Trelleborg Bohemia, which focuses on the production of rubber and rubber products.

-A traditional industry is the musical instrument manufacturing.
+A traditional industry is musical instrument manufacturing.
 Hradec Králové is known for the Petrof piano manufacturer, founded in 1864.

-The largest non-industrial employer is the hospital.
+The largest non-industrial employer is the University Hospital Hradec Králové.